janlii/Powershell-PKI-AD/README.md

 ## New-KdcOfflineRequest.ps1
 Powershell script that creates a certificate request (CSR) for a "Kerberos Authentication" certificate for installation on domain controllers.
 Can be used when no internal PKI is in use.

+## Test-CertificateRevocation.ps1
+Powershell script that can be used to check certificate revocation.

 ## Test-TcpConnection.ps1
 Powershell script to test TCP connectivity with timeout value.